-On a local currency basis, revenue in Mainland China decreased 14% and 13% in the three- and six- month periods ended June 30, 2008 compared to the same periods in 2007, respectively.
-We experienced declines in both our preferred customers and employed sales representatives of 25% and 7%, respectively, compared to the prior-year period.
-Revenue in China for the second quarter was negatively impacted by approximately \$0.9 million from convention sales to our preferred customers and sales representatives attending our regional convention in Hong Kong.
-As we have previously reported, we also adjusted our store strategy at the end of 2007 to focus our business around flagship stores in major cities, which resulted in the closure of nearly 70 of our smaller stores in this market.
-We currently have plans to pre-launch the Galvanic Spa System II in China in the fourth quarter of 2008, with a full launch in the first quarter of 2009, which should have a positive impact on revenue given its success in Hong Kong and other markets.
+On a local currency basis, revenue in Mainland China decreased 12% and 13% in the three- and nine- month periods ended September 30, 2008 compared to the same periods in 2007, respectively.
+Our revenue decline was primarily the result of a 20% decline in our preferred customers compared to the prior-year period.
+The number of employed sales representatives remained relatively level compared to the prior-year period.
+We currently have plans to introduce the Galvanic Spa System II to a limited number of sales leaders in China in the fourth quarter of 2008, with a general launch in the first quarter of 2009, which we expect will have a positive impact on revenue given its success in Hong Kong and other markets.